 Network protection helps reduce the attack surface of your devices from Internet-based events.
 It prevents employees from using any application to access dangerous domains that may host phishing scams, exploits, and other malicious content on the Internet.

-Network protection expands the scope of Windows Defender SmartScreen to block all outbound HTTP(s) traffic that attempts to connect to low-reputation sources (based on the domain or hostname).
+Network protection expands the scope of Microsoft Defender SmartScreen to block all outbound HTTP(s) traffic that attempts to connect to low-reputation sources (based on the domain or hostname).